SaulKGM3/Brazilian_Ecommerce_Review_Analysis/README.md

+## Note:

+In the current version, an error was identified in the target variable definition.
+Correcting this is in progress, and as a result, the project's conclusions are inaccurate.
+The project remains available as a demonstration of technical proficiency and as part of an ongoing optimization process.

 # Brazilian Ecommerce Review Analysis

 This project analyzes real-world data from Brazilian e-commerce transactions, focusing on customer reviews.
 The main objective is to build an **interpretable model** that explains the key factors behind positive and negative customer feedback, helping guide business decisions and service improvements.